shawnps/gengo_api_docs/content/ja/overview.md

 ## Using credits

-All human translation jobs ordered via the API require up-front payment of myGengo credits.
+All human translation jobs ordered via the API require up-front payment of Gengo credits.
 Credits are deducted from your account when you order jobs via a <a href='/v2/translate/jobs'>translate/jobs/ (POST)</a> call (except when you use a tier of "machine" to order machine translation).
 You can buy credits by logging into the mygengo.com site and visiting your Account page.
-The current version of the myGengo Translate API requires accounts to maintain a positive credit balance for jobs to be translated.
+The current version of the Gengo Translate API requires accounts to maintain a positive credit balance for jobs to be translated.
 If there are not enough credits to process a job when it is submitted via the API, the response will indicate this.

 ## Call Formats
 All API calls require the api_key parameter to be sent.
 Authenticated calls must also be signed and sent with the api_sig parameter.
 If the call is by POST, parameters specific to the entry-point should be wrapped in a parameter named "data".